Rhinitis Medicamentosa Treatments Below ↓

 A pulsating Nasal Irrigator is an extremely effective means to reduce nasal congestion and imrpove sinus related health.
 A Nasal Irrigator works by washing mucous and other debris out of your nose, throat, and sinus passages.
 This can reduce inflammation and congestion that you would typically use a nasal spray to relieve.

 Read some customer reviews on the SinuPulse Advanced Nasal Irrigation System and see if it is something you would be interested in trying out.

 In order relive your addiction, and to avoid ever getting addicted again, it is best to use a treatment other than nasal spray to relieve your congestion.
 Many people find relief with nasal irrigation.

 Use a NetiPot

 A neti pot is a cheaper alternative to a Nasal Irrigator.
 These are also used to wash out your sinuses with a saline solution and can be very effective.
-Read some of the reviews that other customers have provided for the Neti Pot Complete Sinus Cleansing System.
-Many people find a lot of relief from rhinitis and sinus issues with a neti pot.
+However, instead of pumping water through your sinuses with a Neti Pot, you're going to have to tip your head backwards and let the water run through on its own, which can feel rather unnatural at first.
+However, for the people who can get used to the feeling of water running down your nose, you can find a lot of relief from rhinitis and sinus issues with a neti pot.